ygidtu/trackplot/README.md

 - Ubuntu: `appimagecrafters/tests-env:ubuntu-bionic`
 - Centos: `appimagecrafters/tests-env:centos-7`

+>Due to the limitation of AppImage technic itself, we only provide AppImage for linux (x86_64 platform) users.
+Once you have installation issues and not familiar with docker, please download the AppImage file from our releases.
+>
 > Once the AppImage file couldn't work properly please open an issue in this repo, and provide us the system platform and full error messages for us to debug.
+>
+> **Notes:**

-> **Note:** the AppImage will decompress all bundled files before execution,
+> 1. the AppImage will decompress all bundled files before execution,
 > therefore it will a little bit slower than command line tools and source code
+> 2. please use absolute path instead of relative path.

 ```bash
 # example with version v0.2.6, please using your interested version according to your needs